DHTMLX/docs-diagram/docs/migration.md

 });
 ~~~

-- The **controls** property of Diagram Editor is deprecated and no longer supported.
-Instead, use the `view.toolbar` configuration.
+- The `controls` property of Diagram Editor is deprecated and no longer supported.
+Instead, use the [`items`](/api/diagram_editor/toolbar/config/items_property/) property of the `view.toolbar` configuration.

 ~~~js {2-4} title="Before v6.0"
 const editor = new dhx.DiagramEditor("editor_container", {